z/OS Resources Table

 The z/OS Resources Table provides actions for searching and filtering partitioned and sequential data sets to refine the results of the data sets query.

-When viewing data sets, two new buttons for Search and Filter will be available in the toolbar.
+When viewing data sets, buttons for Filter and Search (RSE profiles only) will be available in the toolbar.

-Clicking the Search button will open a menu that allows users to perform a search for sequential data set content or partitioned data set members.
-After a search is submitted, it will stay active until it is cleared.
-To clear the search, press the Reset button to the right of the Submit button in the search menu.
+Click the Search button to open a menu that allows you to search for sequential data set content or partitioned data set members.
+After you submit a search, it stays active until you clear it.
+To clear, press the Reset button to the right of the Submit button in the search menu.

 For sequential data sets, you can specify string content in the input field.
 After clicking Submit, a search is performed for sequential data sets containing the specified content.
 The results are displayed in the table in expandable rows, which include the sequential data set name and its attributes, the number of matches, and the line that contains the content.